Michigan Nursing Programs and Degrees Guide

 Student Review: “I attended Davenport Midland Campus for my degree in nursing.
-I completed my Degree by doing the 2 year round nursing program.
+I completed my degree by doing the two year-round nursing program.
 I loved Davenport.
 The instructors were all experienced nurses.
 They were very knowledgeable and helpful.
 The program made me feel like I was part of a family.
 The instructors prepared us very well for taking our state boards.
 All of the members of my class passed on the first attempt.
-Because of Davenport I was able to get a job nursing within a month of passing the NCLEX exam.
+Because of Davenport, I was able to get a job nursing within a month of passing the NCLEX exam.
 I would highly recommend Davenport for anyone pursuing a degree in nursing.” – Student at Davenport University

 Student Review: “My experience at Madonna has been excellent.
 I really enjoy my classes.
 I am in my first nursing semester.
 I am taking a full course load.
 The teachers at Madonna are great.
 They teach well and help me when I am in need.
 I am looking forward to next semester because I will be doing clinicals.
 I really want to be a nurse and I know Madonna will get me where I want to go.
 Madonna is a located right off the freeway, which makes it extremely accessible.
 Furthermore, I really like the small class sizes.
 I really feel like I am just not a number.
 My professors know me and I know them.
 Overall, Madonna is a great university.
 I highly recommend it.” – Student at Madonna University

 Student Review: “I felt most of the professors [at Oakland University] were very good at communicating information in a way that can be easily understood.
 One thing I disliked about the program was having to take classes like ‘Nursing Informatics’ in which we learned about the technology and computer interfaces we would be using as a nurse.
 I thought that this class was a huge waste of my time simply because 95% of people in a nursing program these days can easily figure out how to work the various programs we will encounter, plus, we all get on the job training in the programs when we get hired.
 I also disliked the inconsistency in the way clinical instructors graded our performance in certain clinical rotations.
 Now, this wasn’t always an issue, but once or twice the instructor graded my group much harder than other instructors graded their groups.
 For the first half of the program I felt like there was a ridiculous amount of work and studying to be done, however by the last semester I felt that the course load was definitely reduced, and because I already knew most of the information, the work I did have to do wasn’t hard to accomplish.” – Student at Oakland University

-1. National Center for Education Statistics: https://nces.ed.gov/collegenavigator/
+1. National Center for Education Statistics College Navigator: https://nces.ed.gov/collegenavigator/